Ashishchidhava/Authsafe-iOS/README.md

 ```

-4. Login Event: -For tracking login event you need to send the authafe token,and package name with your login request.
+4. Login Event: -For tracking login event you need to send the authafe token,and bundle id with your login request.

 ```
 key = "request_token"
-value = AuthSafe.token())
+value = AuthSafe.getLoginRequestToken(latitude, longitude: longitude)

 var bundleID:String = Bundle.main.bundleIdentifier!